RobertAlexBarbu/RestaurantMenuApp/README.md

 5. Click **Generate New Private Key**
 6. Click **Generate Key** to download the JSON file
 7. Rename the downloaded file to `firebase.json` and place it in `./WebAPI/WebAPI/`

-> **Note**: After you download the key file, you cannot download it again, so keep it secure!

 ### 3. Create Firebase Config Files (Frontend)